Linux Iptables

 LogZilla App Store application: Linux Iptables

-Iptables is the basic firewall functionality built into linux.
-It is a user-space utility program that allows a system administrator to configure the IP packet filter rules of the Linux kernel firewall.
-The filters are organized in different tables, which contain chains of rules for how to treat network traffic packets.
+Linux iptables is the standard firewall functionality built into Linux systems.
+It provides a user-space utility program that allows system administrators to configure IP packet filter rules for the Linux kernel firewall.
+The filters are organized in different tables containing chains of rules for network traffic packet handling.

 Vendor Documentation